Results of the 2025 New Zealand territorial authority elections in the Bay of Plenty

-Elections for the territorial authorities of New Zealand will be held from 9 September until 11 October 2025 as part of that year's nation-wide local elections.
-709 local councillors and 66 mayors will be elected across 66 of 67 councils.
+Elections for the territorial authorities of New Zealand were held from 9 September until 11 October 2025 as part of that year's nation-wide local elections.
+709 local councillors and 66 mayors were elected across 66 of 67 councils.

 6 territorial authorities are primarily located within the Bay of Plenty Region.
-Tauranga will not hold elections as following the end of the city's government commission the city had elections last year.
-5 mayors and 44 district councillors will be elected.
+Tauranga did not hold elections as the city had elections last year.
+5 mayors and 44 district councillors were elected.